jpmonettas/inspectable/README.md

 In your spec table.

-A bunch of tools to help you improve your repl experience when using clojure.spec.
+A bunch of tools to help improve your repl experience when using clojure.spec.

 ## Installation

-Make sure you are using `clojure-1.9.0-alpha17` or newer.
+Make sure you are using `[org.clojure/clojure "1.9.0-alpha17"]` or newer.

 To include the library add the following to your `:dependencies`.